l90lpa/a_number_processing/README.md

 # A-Number Processing

-This repo contains a collection of example approaches for repalcing A-numbers in Excel documents with UIDs.
+This repo contains a collection of example approaches for replacing A-numbers in Excel documents with UIDs.